jclock98/Weather_Trentino/README.md

 ## ER Diagram and ETG

-The following graph shows the structure of our resource.
+The following diagram shows the structure of our resource.
 (More details available at the official repository of the project)

 9 classes and 49 properties (written between the parentheses):
 - **Locality** (*name, municipality, latitude, longitude, elevation*)